cathydutton/cathydutton.github.io/_drafts/2017-03-19-Back-to-basics-CSS.md

 date:   2017-03-19
 ---

+Started doing some upgradeds to my site, adding a service wroker and updating my portfolio etc, began to look at my CSS, the site is intended to be quite minimal, no fuss etc.what was I actualy using Sass for?
+This is not an anti Sass post, more a review of wether it was adding any value to my site, or just an extra level of complexity.

 ASKED ABOUT THE USES OF POSTCSS, STRUGGLE TO GIVE GOOD ANSWERS OTHER THEN EASY TO BUID A PLUGIN AND CAN ADD THE FEATURES OF SASS.
 It is however a good way to wean your self of processors and back to vanilla CSS providing fall backs in an easy to manage way.